ZacharyGodfrey/personal-site/src/pages/index.md

 I throw axes competitively in the IATF.
 In my first year in the sport, I qualified for and competed in the *2023 International Axe Throwing Championship*.
 From more than 20,000 throwers worldwide, the top 256 were selected to compete in the event.
 I placed 97th overall, which is in the top half for the tournament and the top 0.5% globally.

-I enjoy writing, though it's not something I do often.
+I enjoy writing, but it's not something I do often.
 I like to write [Haiku](/haiku) poems to share topics that I find interesting, I've made up a few original [bedtime stories](/bedtime-stories) for my kids, and I write [blog posts](#blog-posts) *very infrequently*.

 section)